StrangerealIntel/CyberThreatIntel/Pakistan/APT/Transparent Tribe/22-01-20/analysis.md

 avast=Avast
  ```

-<h6>With the same logic, we can get the content of the second array which get the IP of the C2 to contact</h6>
+<h6>With the same logic, we can get the content of the second array which get the IP of the C2 to contact.</h6>

 ```csharp
 PS> ([System.Text.Encoding]::UTF8.GetString($tab)).split(",")
 198.46.177.73
 ```

-<h6>Some identifiers like name of user, defaultIP and logname can be found </h6>
+<h6>Some identifiers like the name of user, default IP and logname can be found.</h6>

 ```csharp
 public static string ulhtagniasmainApp = "ulhtagnias|ulhtagnias".Split(new char[]{'|'})[0];